musslick/rational_boundedness/README.md

-# Supplemental Materials for "On the Rational Boundedness of Control-Dependent vs. Automatic Processing: Shared Versus Separated Representations”
+# Supplemental Materials for "On the Rational Boundedness of Cognitive Control: Shared Versus Separated Representations”

 ## Simulations